Shuffle/Shuffle-docs/handbook/engineering/audit.md

 - [] Do you have NFS for Opensearch to handle scaling?

 ## Storage & Memory
-- [] Are you using distributed caching?
+- [] Are you using distributed caching? (memcached in docker-compose.yml file)
 - [] Do you have enough memory to run your workflows efficiently?
 - [] Do you have enough storage for Opensearch?

 ## Security

 - [] Encryption Modifier: Do you have an encryption modifier set in .env?
 - [] Are ports exposed that shouldn't be?
-(Opensearch 9200, Backend 5001..)
+(Opensearch 9200, Backend 5001, Frontend HTTP 3001)
-- [] Are you using HTTPS instead of HTTP?
+- [] Are you using HTTP instead of HTTPS?
-- [] Do you have an nginx reverse proxy to handle certificate management?
+- [] Do you have an nginx reverse proxy to handle certificates management?
--
+- [] Does the server have internet?
+[It may not be necessary](https://shuffler.io/docs/configuration#Domain%20Whitelisting).
+- [] Are [proxy configurations](https://shuffler.io/docs/configuration#Internal%20vs%20External%20proxy) set up appropriately (if necessary)?

 ## Scale
+- [] Environment stats
+- [] Optimizing bottleneck?